 The coming year is all set to see a rise of the number of permanent residents invited through the three express entry managed immigration programs.
 The rise is expected to be 85,800 as compared to 81,400 this year.

-With Canada’s larger targets for 2020 and 2021, there’s always the chance of larger draws and possibly even quicker draws — and that would be great news for Express Entry candidates with lower CRS score.
+With Canada’s larger targets for 2021, there’s always the chance of larger draws and possibly even quicker draws — and that would be great news for Express Entry candidates with lower CRS score.
 Said David Cohen, who works as a senior partner in the Campbell Cohen immigration law firm of Canada.

 The Next Express Entry Draw